-We are a global, virtual team currently based in Kenya, Scotland, and Canada.
+We are a global, virtual team, registered in Kenya and Scotland.

 Meet the team